-There is a boat storage lot at the south end of the lake.
-We understand that this boat storage lot may be converted into a park in the future; however, this has not been voted on and no funding has been budgeted for this project at this time.
+Lot 66 is an open lawn and forested lot that was formerly a boat storage lot at the south end of the lake.
+We understand that this lot may be converted into a park in the future; however, this has not been voted on and no funding has been budgeted for this project at this time.